jtvaughan/tsukuyomi/README.md

 in the grammar.  `EMPTY` means what it
-says: It is an empty string (no characters).  `TEXT` is any arbitrary string of characters in which every occurrence of `DOUBLE-QUOTE` is escaped by another `DOUBLE-QUOTE`.
+says: It is an empty string (no characters).  `TEXT` is any arbitrary string of characters in which every occurrence of `DOUBLE-QUOTE` is escaped by a prefixed backslash ('\').
+(Any character can be escaped with a backslash.)
 For example, the string

->     Why is ""Hello, world!"" the universal first program?
+>     Why is \"Hello, world!\" the universal first program?

 is a valid `TEXT` terminal because every `DOUBLE-QUOTE` is properly escaped.
 When the escapes are removed, the text becomes: